-Overall the outlook is looking good for a return to travel for some of our destinations in early 2022.
+Overall the outlook is looking good for travel to almost all of our destinations in mid 2022.
 We continue to work closely with our local partners to develop and follow the robust protocols of WTTC (World Travel and Tourism Council) to implement new safety practices and standards.
 These will strengthen the current health and safety guidelines set out by local governments themselves to create a stress-free travel experience for you.

 Government advisories and your travel to Asia

-The UK traffic light system has been lifted to red list only, and there are currently no countries that are on the red list, including our Asia destinations.
+The UK currently has no countries on the red list, including our Asia destinations.
 The blanket ‘all but essential travel’ has been lifted and it is possible to visit some countries.
 However, it is restricted and conditional travel - proof of a negative Covid test and/or vaccination status may be required and quarantine measures still apply in some instances.
 It is also an ever-evolving situation as the latest concerns over the new Covid variant have demonstrated.

 Activity in the US is picking up and it is opening to vaccinated travellers as of late last year.
 Currently our destinations are listed as level 3s and 4s in the US, but this does not necessarily mean that you cannot travel there.
 It means restricted and conditional travel per the guidance below.

 Level 4 – Avoid travel to these destinations.
 If you must travel to these destinations, make sure you are fully vaccinated before travel.

 Level 3 – Make sure you are fully vaccinated before travelling to these destinations.
 Unvaccinated travellers should avoid non-essential travel to these destinations.

 Level 1 – Make sure you are fully vaccinated before travel to these destinations.

 Advice from the State Department: